 Bitcoin比特幣

 See-Market publishes a free AI bull/bear read on Bitcoin every trading day.
-Latest call (2026-06-23): bearish, quant Strength 28/100.
-The Oracle's public hit rate on this market is 79% (11 of 14 so far — early sample) — every call is dated before the outcome is known and graded 5 trading days later on the open track record.
+Latest call (2026-08-21): bullish, quant Strength 99/100.
+The Oracle's public hit rate on this market is 49% (68 graded) — every call is dated before the outcome is known and graded 5 trading days later on the open track record.

 Published once per trading-day close (22:00 UTC); weekends & market holidays show the last trading-day close.